 “Do those belong to you?”
 She asked.

-I hesitated for a moment, looking along the chaotic assortment of Aldi groceries on the conveyer belt, trying to work out what she could be talking about.
+I hesitated for a moment, looking along the chaotic assortment of Aldi groceries on the conveyor belt, trying to work out what she could be talking about.

 The lady smiled, pointed and nodded her head toward the long shelf beneath the supermarket windows, the shelf designed for packing shopping away into shopping bags, about three feet or so off the floor.
 Heck.
 I’d forgotten completely about the boys in my peaceful moment.